m3steele/xm-labs-PostMan-APIs/README.md

 | 10.
 Create a new Group               | groupID                   |                           | groupUUID                    |

-* All Api Call are available is JavaScript and JSON format.
+* All API Call are available is JavaScript and JSON format.

 ## JavaScript Format
 JavaScript format uses Postman Pre-Request Scripts to build a json object and save it into a Postman environment variable {{data}}.
 This gets posted as raw body in application/json format.

-The JavaScript formatted request allow you to add your own code and customize the api as required.
+The JavaScript formatted request allow you to add your own code and customize the API as required.

 The last couple lines of Postman Pre-Request Scripts use Postman functions to set environment variables and log the payload that is used in the post body.